Consumer’s Fight for Truth About Credit Scores

 Resentment about the secret nature of credit scores came to a head in early 2000.
-That's when one of the then-new breed of Internet lenders, E-Loan, defied Fair Isaac by letting consumers view their FICO credit scores.
-For about a month, people could actually take a peak at their scores online and learn some rudimentary information about what the numbers meant.
-Some 25,000 consumers took advantage of the free service before E-Loan's source for credit-scoring information was cut off.
+That’s when one of the then-new breed of Internet lenders, E-Loan, defied Fair Isaac by letting consumers view their FICO credit scores.
+For about a month, people could actually take a peek at their scores online and learn some rudimentary information about what the numbers meant.
+Some 25,000 consumers took advantage of the free service before E-Loan’s source for credit-scoring information was cut off.

 But the proverbial cat was out of the bag.
 A few months later, with consumer advocates demanding disclosure and lawmakers drafting legislation requiring it, Fair Isaac caved.
-It posted the 22 factors affecting a credit score on its Web site, grouped into the five categories you'll read about in the next chapter.
+It posted the 22 factors affecting a credit score on its Web site, grouped into the 5 categories you’ll read about in the next chapter.
 Shortly after that, the company partnered with credit bureau Equifax to provide consumers with their credit scores and reports for a $12.95 fee.

 In late 2003, Congress finally got around to passing a law that gave people a right to see their scores.
-By the time this update to the Fair Credit Reporting Act was signed into law, though, access to credit scores was almost old hat.
+By the time this update to the Fair Credit Reporting Act was signed into law, however, access to credit scores was almost old hat.